-- The Strategy identifies key actions under a series of themes which include leadership, but also creation spaces, participation, digital media and advocacy. - Members are invited to adopt the Strategy, entitled Culture, Innovation and the Winchester Economy, 2014 2019. - The Strategy will be launched, and first steps towards delivery discussed, at an open meeting for all cultural and creative practitioners and stakeholders from across the Winchester District on the morning of 28 February 2014.
+The Strategy will be launched, and first steps towards delivery discussed, at an open meeting for all cultural and creative practitioners and stakeholders from across the Winchester District on the morning of 28 February 2014.
 The keynote address will be given by the Area Director at Arts Council England, South West.

-PROPOSED DECISION
+DECISION

-a) That the Cultural Strategy attached at Appendix 1 be adopted;

-b) That the Council's wish to build on the economic impact of culture across the District be taken into account in allocating budgets as part of each corporate planning cycle;

-c) That Portfolio Holders refer to the Strategy - especially the list of possible actions for the Council on page 12 - in developing their own annual Plans with Heads of Team each year to ensure that, where they can be resourced, these actions are implemented during the five year life of the Strategy.
+- a) That the Cultural Strategy attached at Appendix 1 be adopted; - b) That the Council's wish to build on the economic impact of culture across the District be taken into account in allocating budgets as part of each corporate planning cycle; - c) That Portfolio Holders refer to the Strategy especially the list of possible actions for the Council on page 12 in developing their own annual Plans with Heads of Team each year to ensure that, where they can be resourced, these actions are implemented during the five year life of the Strategy.